 Problem Procedure

-Beep sounds.
-(If slot A two beeps, If slot B three beeps, If both two and three beeps) Make sure the memory module installed in the expansion slot is compatible with the computer.
+The following message is displayed on the LCD: MEM0 ERROR Make sure the memory module installed in the expansion slot is compatible with the computer.
 If an incompatible module has been installed, follow the steps below.

-1. Disconnect the AC adaptor and all peripheral devices.
+or MEM1 ERROR Disconnect the AC adaptor and all peripheral devices

-2. Remove the battery pack.
+2. Remove the battery.

 3. Remove the memory module.

-4. Replace the battery pack and/or connect the AC adaptor.
+Replace the battery and/or connect the AC adaptor.

 5. Turn on the power.

 If problems persist, contact your dealer.